All Episodes

 That's the thing.

-I just have I have a tough time.
+I just have a tough time.

 Now, if the court has limited them, program goes on, but the court has limited them, and they don't want the enemy to know how they've been limited, then you may want to keep that secret.

-Because the program going on is that that that was always going to happen, despite what you had heard from the left, they weren't going to be able to shut it down.
+But even so, that's not a big win because the program going on is that that was always going to happen, despite what you had heard from the left.

-There's big news, by the way, out of where.
+There's big news, by the way, out of where?

 Yeah, yeah.

-You know, remember that that that Walmart uh law against uh that Maryland law against Walmart about their uh health care for their employees and so forth, and if they didn't contribute enough, didn't pay their employees enough health care, they have to send a balance of the second court told them it's unconstitutional.
+And if they didn't contribute enough, didn't pay their employees enough health care, they have to send the balance to the second courts told them it's unconstitutional.

-Uh, have details coming up, but that it's great news just in and of itself uh that the legislature cannot, the Maryland legislature just cannot run roughshod over the private sector that way.
+I have details coming up, but it's great news just in and of itself that the legislature cannot.

-Sit tight, watch more straight ahead, don't go away.
+Sit tight, watch more straight ahead.

 Okay, for those of you watching on the Ditto Cam, it's time for the bars again.